The Massive Distant Clusters of WISE Survey: The First Distant Galaxy Cluster Discovered by WISE: Discussion

 \section{Discussion}

-The discovery of \bessie\ represents the first result from the Massive Distant Clusters of WISE Survey (\madcows), whose goal is to conduct a wide-area search for such massive clusters at $1\la z\la 1.4$.
+The discovery of \bessie\ represents the first result from \madcows, whose goal is to conduct a wide-area search for such massive clusters at $1\la z\la 1.4$.
 This program is designed to be complementary to previous, shallower all-sky cluster surveys, enabling future investigations of the most extreme clusters at this epoch.
-Upcoming papers will present details for the full \madcows\ program, including the ongoing followup program and characterization of the cluster selection function.
+Forthcoming papers will present details for the full \madcows\ program, including the ongoing followup program and characterization of the cluster selection function.

 Finally, we note that this cluster was found using the WISE All-Sky Data Release, which includes only data obtained during the cryogenic mission.
-Data continued to be collected at $3.4\um$ and $4.6\um$ after exhaustion of the WISE cryogen supply as part of the NEOWISE \citep{neowise_paper} survey of the asteroid belt.
+Data continued to be collected at 3.4~\um\ and 4.6~\um\ after exhaustion of the WISE cryogen supply as part of the NEOWISE \citep{neowise_paper} survey of the asteroid belt.
 However, the asteroid search required only that individual exposures be processed, so the multiple observations of inertially fixed sources from this phase of the mission have not been combined.
-Fully processing and combining this post-cryogenic data with the cryogenic data in these bands would double the all-sky coverage from WISE in W1 and W2, improving the fidelity and redshift reach of WISE for discovering the most massive, distant galaxy clusters.
+Fully processing and combining this post-cryogenic data with the cryogenic data in these bands, which has now been funded by NASA, would double the all-sky coverage from WISE in W1 and W2, improving the fidelity and redshift reach of WISE for discovering the most massive, distant galaxy clusters.